 Iron Dome: how Israel's missile defence system works

-Israel's Iron Dome intercepts Hamas rockets, but some analysts have questioned its effectiveness
+Israel's Iron Dome intercepts Hamas rockets, but reports suggest that it may have been hacked by China

 During the latest round of Middle Eastern violence, Israel has been protected from rockets fired from Gaza by its Iron Dome defence system.
 The mobile missile defence system has been hailed as a "game-changer" which saves lives rather than taking those of enemies, and "an extraordinary homemade rocket swatter".

 What is it?